 Snorkeling the reefs of southern Sulawesi

-Wakatobi is actually a group of islands located in the province of Sulawesi Tengarra, about 100 kilometers southeast of Sulawesi, Indonesia.
-The name is actually an acronym based upon the names of the four main islands: WAngi-Wangi (the capital), KAledupa, TOmea, and BInongko.
+‘Wakatobi’ is the acronym that is based upon the names of the four main islands located in the province of Sulawesi Tengarra, about 100 kilometers southeast of Sulawesi, Indonesia.
+The islands from north to south are WAngi-Wangi (the capital), KAledupa, TOmea, and BInongko.
 The Wakatobi Marine Conservation Area was established in 1996 to protect the incredibly healthy and diverse reefs around the islands, and in 2002 the entire archipelago became the third largest national park in Indonesia, Wakatobi National Park.
 In 2012, it was designated as a UNESCO Marine Biosphere Reserve.
 The location, shallow reefs, and level of protection make this the perfect place for snorkeling!

 Lying along the junction between the Flores and Banda Seas, the islands are nearly at the geographical center of the Coral Triangle.
 Recent surveys have confirmed its status as an area with some of the highest levels of marine biodiversity in the world.
 Fantastic shallow reefs cluttered with hundreds of species of corals surround the islands and the years of protection have allowed robust populations of reef fish, from the smallest gobies to the largest groupers and sharks, to flourish in the azure blue waters.
 It’s no wonder that Jacque Cousteau suggested that these islands possessed some of the finest diving in the world.